SIM RECALLS HER EARLIEST MEMORY OF WHAT SHE WANTED TO BE WHEN SHE GREW UP WAS AN INVENTOR.

 There is a sense of calm and sophistication in Sim's work: the delicacy of the forms and the attention to detail created in her signature silver and black colour scheme.
 Her distinctive aesthetic embraces her love of oxidised sterling silver, along with the carefully considered additions of alternative materials, such as wood, graphite, porcelain, hematite and elements of plastic plants.
 She transforms the materials she works with into pieces that are creative, poetic and sensitive.
-Since 2013, Sim has expanded her object-based practice to include photography, which she gathers and archives into monochromatic collections of ordinary moments, captured day-to-day.
+Since 2013, Sim has expanded her object-based practise to include photography, which she gathers and archives into monochromatic collections of ordinary moments, captured day-to-day.
 These are carefully cropped, curated and archived, forming a rich source of research material to inform the development and creation of contemporary jewellery objects inspired by the often ubiquitous imagery.

 Nostalgia and melancholy imbue Sim's work: it delves into nuances of the everyday and results in reflections that are conceptually engaging and beautiful.
 Through her work, Sim challenges her self-imposed paradigms by physically recording and recreating her daily experiences and environment, allowing her time to reflect on aspects of the human condition.